triglav-dataflow/triglav-agent-bigquery/README.md

 ## Prerequisites

-* Bigquery table must have a DATE column for `daily` resource monitor
-* Bigquery table must have a TIMESTAMP or TIMESTAMPTZ column for `hourly` resource monitor
-* Bigquery view is not supported (since `epoch` column can not be retrieved)
+* BigQuery view is not supported

 ## Installation